Union (American Civil War): Children

 There were numerous children's magazines, such as Merry's Museum, The Student and Schoolmate, Our Young Folks, The Little Pilgrim, Forrester's Playmate and The Little Corporal.
 They showed a Protestant religious tone and "promoted the principles of hard work, obedience, generosity, humility, and piety; trumpeted the benefits of family cohesion; and furnished mild adventure stories, innocent entertainment, and instruction".
 Their pages featured factual information and anecdotes about the war along with related quizzes, games, poems, songs, short oratorical pieces for "declamation", short stories and very short plays that children could stage.
 They promoted patriotism and the Union war aims, fostered kindly attitudes toward freed slaves, blackened the Confederates cause, encouraged readers to raise money for war-related humanitarian funds, and dealt with the death of family members.
 By 1866, the Milton Bradley Company was selling "The Myriopticon: A Historical Panorama of the Rebellion" that allowed children to stage a neighborhood show that would explain the war.
 It comprised colorful drawings that were turned on wheels and included pre-printed tickets, poster advertisements, and narration that could be read aloud at the show.

 Caring for war orphans was an important function for local organizations as well as state and local government.
 A typical state was Iowa, where the private "Iowa Soldiers Orphans Home Association" operated with funding from the legislature and public donations.
 It set up orphanages in Davenport, Glenwood and Cedar Falls.
 The state government funded pensions for the widows and children of soldiers.
 Orphan schools like the Pennsylvania Soldiers' Orphan School, also spoke of the broader public welfare experiment that began as part of the aftermath of the Civil War.
 These orphan schools were created to provide housing, care, and education for orphans of Civil War soldiers.
 They became a matter of state pride, with orphans were paraded around at rallies to display the power of a patriotic schooling.

-All the northern states had free public school systems before the war but not the border states.
+All the free states had free public school systems before the war but not the border states.
 West Virginia set up its system in 1863.
 Over bitter opposition it established an almost-equal education for black children, most of whom were ex-slaves.
 Thousands of black refugees poured into St. Louis, where the Freedmen's Relief Society, the Ladies Union Aid Society, the Western Sanitary Commission, and the American Missionary Association (AMA) set up schools for their children.